Transform Your Homepage: A Guide for Businesses Seeking Online Growth

 3. The Next Step Isn’t Obvious

 Visitors should not have to hunt for the path forward.
 If your main call to action is buried in the footer, or if every button says “Learn More,” you’re asking people to guess what to do.
+Guesses rarely turn into leads.

-Fix: Decide what you most want a new visitor to do — shop, book, request a quote, schedule a call — and make that the star of the hero section.
+Fix: Decide what you most want a new visitor to do — shop, book, request a quote, or schedule a call — and make that the star of the hero section.
 Use specific labels like:

 “Shop Hot Sauces”